 However, those in a caloric deficit tend to consume lower levels of BCAA (branch-chained amino acids), and therefore, to ensure necessary levels of BCAA continue circulating the body (which is essential for normal everyday function), muscle cells will break down in order to release them.
 By supplementing with BCAAs during times of calorie restriction, a comfortable level will remain to limit muscle catabolism, and on training days whereby calories, nutrients and BCAAs are consumed to a normal or minimally excessive level, the body will be anabolic, therefore, muscle protein synthesis will be operating in full flow.

-You can read a detailed article on BCAAs and their benefits here.
+Here you can read a detailed article on BCAAs.

 How Fast Can I Recomp?